“Find it here.”

 Most utilities will limit over-producing systems unless they prove their annual usage will increase after the system is installed.
 This could be for reasons like adding an electric car or installing a new piece of manufacturing equipment.

 Find out how your utility handles annual excess energy if you plan to push those limits, and be sure you understand it.

 7. Does Your Utility Require Proof of Insurance?

 Most, not all, of the utilities require proof of liability insurance before approving your interconnection.
 Speak to your insurance agent and understand any additional cost to your premium to protect this investment and comply with utility requirements.

 Solar energy is a long-term investment.
-It's critical to select an installation partner that has experience working with Ohio utility companies, applying for permits, and will stand behind their workmanship and warranties.
+It's critical to select a solar energy installer in Ohio who has experience with local utilities and will stand behind their workmanship.
 We put together a list of questions to ask yourself when evaluating a solar installer.
 Use these to guide your selection process.

-At Paradise Energy Solutions, our 1,300+ clients are family and our commitment to them is a long-term one.
+At Paradise Energy Solutions, our 1,600+ clients are like family, and our commitment to them is a long-term one.
 We are committed to being your honest, upfront partner for the life of your system.
 Check out our reviews for an inside look at what it's like to partner with us.

-Are you ready to learn more about a solar installation in Ohio?
-Then schedule a site visit with one of our Solar Consultants.
-If you're not ready just yet, spend some more time browsing our educational blog posts or download our solar buying guide.
+Are you ready to learn more about solar installation in Ohio?
+Schedule a site visit with one of our solar consultants.
+If you're not ready just yet, spend more time browsing our educational blog posts or exploring our solar buying guide.

 Originally posted on May 27, 2020.
 Updated on June 3, 2022.